nicolaswilde/csx415-project/README.md

 - A html file, 'NBAProject.nb.html', which is the product of 'NBAProject.Rmd'

-/tests folder contains:

-- Test codes for every .R file in /src folder
+- Actually, the codes in /src are just experiments, the final version codes are located in /pkgs and the model measurement are located in /report/project-performance.Rmd

 /reports folder contains